Scoyou/zalantha/README.md

 # Knights of Zalantha
 Website for the Knights of Zalantha LARP.

-## Dev setup
+## Overview
+- Next.js (App Router) + Tailwind CSS
+- Hosted on Vercel
+- EmailJS for contact form delivery
-Site is hosted on Vercel and using EmailJS for email service.
-Images are hosted in S3 served via AWS CloudFront.
+- Images hosted in S3 and served via AWS CloudFront
+- Auth API for sign-in and password reset flows

-### Getting Started
+## Getting Started

-First, fill .env.local with the correct variables.
+Create a `.env.local` with the values below (see Environment Variables).

 Then run the development server: